skorzinetzki/bdd-bowling-dojo/README.md

 If a player strikes, the next two throws are added on top of the score for the round with the strike.
 When having a Spare, at least the next throw is added to the round score.
 This means for example, a player can have 12 strike throws in a row to gain a total sum of 300 points.

 Keep in mind, that your primary task is to calculate a score by given throws.
 It is not the purpose of this dojo to validate the throws or handle any exceptional cases.
-But make sure, your described scenarios contain valid thorws.
+But make sure, your described scenarios contain valid throws.

 ## Task 1
 Now have a look at the `BowlingScore.feature` file in the `lise.dojo.bowling.specs` project.
 This file describes the feature of the Bowling Score in general and defines one scenario.
 With this setup, you can get familiar with writing SpecFlow specifications.
 You should also read the [SpecFlow getting started docs on how to use Feature files](http://specflow.org/getting-started/#AddingFeature).